Positivity of Matui's HK Conjecture for AF Groupoids: Homology for AF groupoids

 \begin{corollary} \cite[Proposition 3.5]{Matui} If $G$ and $H$ are homologically similar, then they have isomorphic homology groups.
 In particular, if $n \geq 1$, $\rho: G \rightarrow H$ and $\sigma: H \rightarrow G$ are local homeomorphisms and homomorphisms satisfying \eqref{eqn:similar}, then $H_n(\rho): H_n(G) \rightarrow H_n(H)$ is an isomorphism with inverse $H_n(\sigma)$.
 Moreover, both $H_0(\rho)$ and $H_0(\sigma)$ preserve positive elements. \end{corollary}

-\subsection{Homology for AF groupoids}
+\section{Homology for AF groupoids}

+In this section, we study the properties of the homology groups of AF groupoids.
 Like K-theory, homology groups are continuous with respect to inductive limits.
 We start this subsection by looking at the building blocks of AF groupoids, i.e., groupoids of the form $R(\sigma)$ and finding a property that helps us find the equivalence in $H_0(R(\sigma))$.

 \begin{lemma} Let $\sigma: X \rightarrow Y$ be a surjective local homeomorphism.
 Then two functions $f_1, f_2 \in C_c(X, \mathbb{N})$ are equivalent in $H_0(R(\sigma))$ if, and only if,

 \end{lemma} \begin{proof} First, let us define a map $T: C_c(X, \mathbb{N}) \rightarrow C_c(X, \mathbb{Z})$ which is going to be used in the proof.
 Fix a continuous section $\varphi: Y \rightarrow X$ of $\sigma$.
 Let $T: C_c(X, \mathbb{N}) \rightarrow C_c(X, \mathbb{N})$ be given by